Responding to climate change

 - analyzing the vulnerability of our facilities and planning how to deal with different scenarios.

 - assessing the potential impacts of combined sewer overflows on our system and implementing appropriate responses.

 - responding to extreme weather events with a robust emergency response effort.

-Climate change is predicted to result in longer and warmer irrigation seasons and increase the risk of drought (external link).
+Climate change is predicted to result in longer and warmer irrigation seasons and increase the risk of drought.
 Implementing water conservation projects on our own facilities and water conservation education offers immediate and long-term benefits.
 Reclaimed water is a possible water resource for non-drinking water uses.
 We have an operating reclaimed water program near South Treatment Plant and have invested in a reclaimed water distribution system that is under construction for the Brightwater Treatment Plant.
 Reclaimed water is an excellent source of water for irrigation, industrial processes, groundwater recharge and stream augmentation.
 A comprehensive plan on the future outlook of reclaimed water is underway.